unik-name/docs.unikname.network/docs/uns-network-player/README.md

 Some [global parameters](#global-parameters) may apply to this command.

 #### Usage
-Use this command to disclose your @unikname : `uns delegate:vote {unikid} --network sandbox`.
+Use this command to vote for yourself : `uns delegate:vote {unikid} --network sandbox`.
 You should have the following result.
 ```bash
 uns delegate:vote 6dfc19dbc009faf47a3491b036da1929756a2a11572b6ebc6798587d8b996131 --network sandbox